SURREY,...

 1. Location:

 The proximity of your home to amenities, such as schools, parks, public transportation, and stores will affect its status on the market.
-Also, the quality of neighbourhood planning, and future plans for development and zoning will influence a home’s current market value, as well as the ways in which this value might change.
+Also, the quality of neighborhood planning and future plans for development and zoning will influence a home’s current market value, as well as the ways in which this value might change.

 2. Property: